Jussie Smollett hate crime hoax: Reaction

 Smollett's character was subsequently removed from the final two episodes of Empire's fifth season.
 The studio stated on April 30, 2019, that "at this time there are no plans for the character of Jamal to return to Empire."
 Fox announced that Empire would be canceled at the end of Season 6.

 Prior to his arrest, many prominent Democratic politicians, including Kamala Harris, Cory Booker, and Kirsten Gillibrand, quickly came out in support of Smollett and condemned the alleged hate crime.
 Following his arrest, many right-wing commentators and then-President Donald Trump denounced Smollett's actions and wondered if the Democratic politicians who supported Smollett would retract their comments.
-Ultimately, Democratic presidential candidates who supported Smollett backed-off their prior comments and claimed that the hoax does a disservice to victims of real hate crimes.
+Ultimately, Democratic presidential candidates who supported Smollett backed off their prior comments and claimed that the hoax does a disservice to victims of real hate crimes.

 Commentators have compared the alleged incident to other racial hoaxes.

 Following Smollett's sentencing, Chicago Mayor Lori Lightfoot said, "The malicious and wholly fabricated claim made by Mr. Smollett resulted in over 1,500 hours of police work that cost the city over $130,000 in police overtime," and "The city feels vindicated in today's ruling that he is being held accountable and that we will appropriately receive restitution for his actions."

+In interviews in the 2025 Netflix documentary, The Truth About Jussie Smollett?, Smollett maintains that he is innocent, he did not conspire with the Osundairo brothers, and he was attacked in an apparent hate crime.
+Writing for Variety, reviewer Daniel D'Addario notes that Smollett does not present any new evidence, and writes that "he seems overmatched at times in trying to make the case, appealing simply to viewers’ faith in him.
+'I know what I saw,' he says, and various versions like it, in claiming that his attacker, contrary to evidence that had been available to this point, was a white MAGA supporter... he hasn’t had proof to support this..."